 Amazing facts about Texas just get better when the name Oscar Awards is mentioned.
 The Oscar awards are one of the most prestigious awards sorts in the world.
 The actually name Oscar comes from a person who originated from Texas.
 His name was Oscar Pierce and worked in an arts academy and one day while on his daily routine he saw a golden statue and he said it looked like one of his uncles.
 If you are quite keen on the Oscar awards you would realize that they are given replicas of the same of what Oscar Pierce saw.

 Let’s get political.
 Texas prides itself to having Sam Huston as the first and third president of the Texas Republic.
 This was before it became a part of the USA.
 Later after agreeing to the treaty, he became the first governor of Texas still.
-There is a great white statue of Sam Huston in Huntsville to always remember the work of this great soldier and American.
+There is a great white statue of Sam Huston in Huntsville to always remember the work of this great soldier and American – read article on things to see in texas dallas.